harvester/docs/versioned_docs/version-v1.3/advanced/settings.md

 value: '{"repository":"rancher/support-bundle-kit","tag":"v0.0.38","imagePullPolicy":"IfNotPresent"}'  // copied from default
 ```

-In the future when you upgrade the cluster to a new version the `default` image tag may be like `v0.0.40`, the `value` field will be outdated again.
+When the cluster is upgraded in the future, the contents of the `value` field may become outdated again because the default image tag is likely to change.

 :::note

-- Harvester always sets the `default` field to the image tag which is packed into Harvester ISO.
-When the cluster is upgraded, the `default` field is also updated automatically.
-As long as the `value` field is not set or empty, Harvester sticks to the `default` field.
-It makes sure the image is on the cluster and is up-to-date.
+- The value of `tag` in the `default` field is always based on the image that is packed into the Harvester ISO.
+This field is automatically updated whenever the cluster is upgraded.

+- The `default` field is used when the `value` field is not set or is left empty.
+Harvester checks if the default image is stored in the cluster and is up-to-date.

-- In general you do not need to set this setting.
-If you plan to set a specific image, be aware that it will take precedence of the `default` and is not updated automatically.
+- Configuring this setting is not required.
+If you decide to specify a different image tag in the `value` field, remember that this tag may become outdated when the cluster is upgraded.

-- If you have set a customized image but want to follow the default image, then use the `kubectl` command to clear the `value` field.
+- Use the command `$ kubectl edit settings.harvesterhci.io support-bundle-image` to clear the `value` field.

-- The UI menu **Use the default value** is not the best option to clear this setting.
-It copies the current `default` to `value`, the `default` will be updated when upgrading but the `value` field will not.
+- The **Use the default value** button on the Harvester UI only copies the contents of the `default` field to the `value` field.
+You may use this to replace an outdated image tag, but the copied tag will eventually become outdated as well (when the cluster is upgraded and the `default` field is updated).

-- If your cluster is in an air-gapped environment and the set `support-bundle-image` is not the default one, you need to prepare this image on your local [containerd registry](#containerd-registry).
-The operation [Generate a Support Bundle](../troubleshooting/harvester.md#generate-a-support-bundle) will fail if the set image is not available.
+- If your cluster is in an air-gapped environment and you specified a non-default image tag in the `value` field, ensure that the image is available in the local [containerd registry](#containerd-registry).
+Harvester is unable to [generate a support bundle](../troubleshooting/harvester.md#generate-a-support-bundle) if the image is not available.

 :::